 Press Minus while hovering over a number field to negate the value.

-You can edit multiple number fields at once by pressing down LMB on the first field, and then drag vertically over the fields you want to edit.
+You can edit multiple number fields at once by pressing down LMB on the first field, and then dragging vertically over the fields you want to edit.
 Finally you can either drag left or right to adjust value with the mouse, or release the LMB and type in a value.

 Most numerical values are restricted by «soft limit» and «hard limit» value ranges.
 Changing values by dragging with the mouse is restricted to the «soft limit» value range.
 Input via keyboard will allow the use of wider value ranges, but never wider than the «hard limit».

 You can enter mathematical expressions into any number field.

 For example, enter

 10/5+4 instead of

 pi (3.142) or functions like

 sqrt(2) (square root of 2)